Zenteno/Ejercicio-Programacion-PHP-GCP/README.md

           kubectl apply -f k8s/service.yaml
 ```

-Just replace the secrets values with your credentials and information.
+Just replace the **secrets values** with your credentials and db connection.

 ### 2.- GAE ###
 You can also deploy it on **Google Application Engine**.
 The **Github Action** pipeline will deploy it on your GAE project.